 Internal Revenue Service (IRS) Publication 15-B contains a discussion of employer-provided fringe benefits and the tax treatment applied to those benefits.
-The following are some of the possible additional fringe benefit items that may require reporting on the 2020 Form W-2.
+The following are some of the possible additional fringe benefit items that may require reporting on the 2021 Form W-2.
 This is not an all-inclusive list.
 Detailed information is provided for the following topics:

-- Group Term Life Insurance in Excess of \$50,000: Internal Revenue Code (IRC) §79 and \$6052 - Whole (Permanent) Life Insurance: Income Tax Regulations §1.61-2(d)(2)ii - Mileage Reimbursements: Reporting excess over the federal maximum as wages - Automobile Allowances and Personal Use of District-Provided Automobiles: Generally required to be included on the W-2. - Allowances or Reimbursements for Business Travel Expenses: Income Tax Regulations §1.62-2.
-If paid under a non-accountable plan, reporting is required per IRS rules. - Third-Party Sick Pay and Workers' Compensation Adjustments (WCA) - Dependent Care: IRC §129 - Group Legal Services - Educational Assistance: IRC §127, §132, §162 and Regulation §1.162-5 - Domestic Partners and Same-Sex Spouse Health Coverage - Nondiscrimination Requirements: Federal requirements as to the value of the benefits and their inclusion in employee wages.
+- Group Term Life Insurance in Excess of \$50,000: Internal Revenue Code (IRC) \$79 \$6052 - Whole (Permanent) Life Insurance: Income Tax Regulations §1.61-2(d)(2)ii. - Mileage Reimbursements: Reporting excess over the federal maximum as wages. - Automobile Allowances and Personal Use of District-Provided Automobiles: Generally required to be included on the W-2. - Allowances or Reimbursements for Business Travel Expenses: Income Tax Regulations §1.62-2.
+If paid under a non-accountable plan, reporting is required per IRS rules. - Third-Party Sick Pay and Workers' Compensation Adjustments (WCA). - Dependent Care: IRC §129. - Group Legal Services. - Educational Assistance: IRC §127, §132, §162 and Regulation §1.162-5. - Domestic Partners and Same-Sex Spouse Health Coverage. - Nondiscrimination Requirements: Federal requirements as to the value of the benefits and their inclusion in employee wages. - Military Differential Pay: Payment to employees while on active duty status in the US uniformed services if scheduled to work more than 30 days.

 Procedures for and examples of including "Other Compensation" items in the W-2s produced by LACOE are attached.
-Due to HCM/FIN implementation activities and staffing challenges during the holiday periods, districts are encouraged to enter any necessary adjustments into HRS as early as possible.
+Due to HCM/FIN implementation activities and staffing challenges during the holiday periods, districts are encouraged to enter any necessary adjustments into HCM as early as possible.